benj2468/cs76/PA2/README.md

 This implementation is even simpler than the previous.
 It is intriguing to note though, that without a heuristic this solution locates the robot, but it does not do so at the defined goal.
 Since the only place we use the goal state is in the heuristic.

+My heuristic for this problem is the sum of the manhattan distances for all the suspected locations.

 ## Evaluation

 Do your implemented algorithms actually work?
 How well?
 If it doesn’t work, can you tell why not?
 What partial successes did you have that deserve partial credit?